Tips for a Greener Lifestyle

 - Love your tap water:

 Plastic water bottles often end up as landfill waste.
-Carry a reusable bottle
+Carry a reusable bottle.
+Bonus: Learn about water bottle waste and how bottles are recycled.

 - Re-evaluate waste: